 Wealthsimple Trade is one of the best online discount brokerage platforms in Canada.
-It has made investing a lot easier for Canadians with commission-free stocks and ETF trades.
+It has made investing much easier for Canadians with commission-free stocks and ETF trades.

-Investors can trade thousands of stocks and ETFs on Canada and US markets with zero commissions, making it a great platform for self-directed investors who want to slash trading fees and maximize their returns while remaining in control.
+Investors can trade thousands of stocks and ETFs on Canadian and US markets with zero commissions, making it a great platform for self-directed investors who want to cut trading fees and maximize their returns while remaining in control.

 You can seriously reduce your trading costs on Wealthsimple Trade as trading costs skyrocket to $10 on some online brokerages.